Table of contents

 Providers must identify health care needs of every child and address them as appropriate.
 Your child should benefit from the way good health is promoted.

-At least one person caring for the children must have a current qualification in first aid appropriate for the age of the children.
+To promote good health, at least one person caring for the children must have a current qualification in first aid appropriate for the age of the children.

 11. Medication

-Your child must be safeguarded by the setting’s policies and procedures about medication and receive the medication they need.
+Your child must be safeguarded by the childcare setting’s policies and procedures about medication and receive the medication they need.

 Any medication administered to your child must be with the written agreement of you as a parent/guardian and with an understanding of the possible side effects.
 If medication is self-administered by your child, it must be in line with written guidance from the parent/guardian.